-Friends of Miss Hyndman's mother, Heather, have raised money to help pay for the family to stay on the island for the trial.'So glad'
+Friends of Miss Hyndman's mother, Heather, have raised money to help pay for the family to stay on the island for the trial.

 The court in Heraklion sat for less than an hour before adjourning because key prosecution witnesses had not been summoned.

 Mr Walker's solicitor George Pyromallis asked that the defendant be allowed to return to the UK on bail.

 Speaking after the hearing, Mr Walker said it was the "best outcome so far".

 He said: "I expected the trial to go ahead today - I thought this would be it now.

 "I haven't even thought about what I'll do when I get home.
 It hasn't crossed my mind.